danidiaz/red-black-record/README.md

 - [vinyl](http://hackage.haskell.org/package/vinyl).
 One of the oldest and more fully-featured extensible records libraries.
 Uses a type level list of fields.
-The field's values are wrapped in a type constructor.
+The fields' values are wrapped in a type constructor, like in sop-core.
+The records seem to use an auxiliary sum type that serves as a "code" for the fields.